No breaking ranks for Senegal's army couples

 DAKAR Senegal's army officers can no longer wed colleagues below their pay grade.
 That's the message sent to military personnel via a presidential decree signed in late October.

-Women were first authorised to join the ranks of Senegal's famously disciplined army in 2008.
+Women were first authorized to join the ranks of Senegal's famously disciplined army in 2008.

 "The army is different from other professions.
 The army means discipline and we need to preserve that," army spokesman Abou Thiam said.

-Unlike the armies of many of its West African neighbours, Senegal's military has never been involved in a coup plot and has won U.N. praise for its role in global peacekeeping.
+Unlike the armies of many of its West African neighbors, Senegal's military has never been involved in a coup plot and has won U.N. praise for its role in global peacekeeping.

 The ban has provoked surprise among local commentators.